exercism/csharp/exercises/practice/bob/.approaches/answer-array/content.md

 `Any` passes a single character in each iteration, and the `char.IsLetter` method is called on that character implicitly.
 There is a detailed description of how it works in the accepted answer for this [StackOverflow question][method-group].

-The [C# Coding Conventions][coding-conventions] advise to write only one statement per line in the [layout conventions][layout-conventions] section, but the conventions begin by saying you can use them or adapt them to your needs.
-Your team may choose to overrule them.

 [trimend]: https://learn.microsoft.com/en-us/dotnet/api/system.string.trimend
 [isnullorwhitespace]: https://learn.microsoft.com/en-us/dotnet/api/system.string.isnullorwhitespace